arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 <!--- KNIT example-option-06.kt -->
 <!--- TEST assert -->

-Creating a `Option<A>` from a nullable type `A?` can be useful for when we need to lift nullable values into Option.
-This can be done with the `Option.fromNullable` function, or the `A?.toOption()` extension function.
+Creating a `Option<A>` from a nullable type `A?` can be helpful when we need to lift nullable values into Option.
+This can be done with the `Option.fromNullable` function or the `A?.toOption()` extension function.

 <!--- INCLUDE
 import arrow.core.Option